Humanities, Interdisciplinary

 General Education

-In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the College-Level Communication and Computation, Multicultural, and Foreign Language requirements.
+In addition to the General Education requirements, students must satisfy all additional State of Florida requirements, including the College-Level Communication and Computation, Civic Literacy, and Foreign Language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
-For a complete listing of general degree requirements, refer to the State University Requirements section of this catalog.
+For a complete listing of general degree requirements, refer to the State University Requirements and Degree Requirements sections of this catalog.

 General Education Curriculum: